lukbek/supla-pushover/README.md

     reset: 'none'

 ```

-By default if condition is set it resets only when change in condition occurs.
-For example for temerature condition `%channel_12% < 15`
-the condition is true if temperature value of channel 12 will drop below 15 and then notification will be sent.
-Notification will not be sent again until temperature raise over 15 and drop below 15 again.
-If you specify `reset` mode parameter to `none` notifications will be sent on every trigger check if the temperature is still below 15.
+By default, the notification will only be sent the first time the condition is checked (if it is met).
+For example, for the temperature condition% channel_12% <15, it is met if the temperature value of channel 12 falls below 15 degrees - a notification will be sent.
+However, it will not be sent again until the temperature rises above 15 degrees and falls below it again.
+If you set the reset mode parameter to none, notifications will be sent each time the condition is checked, if the temperature is still below 15 degrees.

-You can specify device to witch send an notification.
-If You write `device` in `pushover` section, all notofications will be send to that device, you can override it in particular notification section.
-When `device` is not specified notifictaion is sended to all registered devices.
-Device registration is in Pushover dasboard.
+You can specify the device to send notifications to.
+If you specify it in the Pushover settings section, all notifications will be sent to this device, but you can specify this setting for a specific notification.
+If a device is not specified, a notification is sent to all registered devices.
+The device is registered in the Pushover dashboard.

-Let's concentrate on notification conditions.
-There are two trigger types `onchange` and `ontime`.
-First occurs when one of the conditionized channel change, second triggers when time condition is set.
-In `ontime` trigger both time expression and condition must be true to trigger notification.
+Let's focus on the terms of notifications.
+There are two types of triggers per change and on time.
+The first occurs when one of the conditioned channels changes, the second triggers when the time condition is set.
+For a time trigger, both the time expression and the condition must be true to trigger the notification.

+You can specify the title at the forwarding level or at the notification level.
+If you do this, a notification will be sent with this title.
+The default value is "SUPLA" if it is not provided.

 You can specify `title` on `pushover` level or on `notification` level.
 If you do so, the notification will be send with that title.